ThaddeusLim99/vista/docs_general/README.md

 </details>

-<br>We want to analyze the data rate required to process the data seen by the sensor as the simulated AV moves through the road section.
+<br>We want to analyze the data rate required to process the data seen by the sensor as the simulated AV moves through the road section; bascially obtain the data rate at each scene.

 In order to do so, we need to voxelize each output scene, and perform our necessary calculations as needed.
-See [here]() for more information regarding the data rate calculations.
+See [here](Analysis.md) for more information regarding the data rate calculations.